-Here’s our look at the 2018 Top 10 Winter tires.
+Here’s our look at the 2019 Top 10 Winter tires.
 Our list is not only based on our own experience, but reviews and comments made by other tire owners.
-Please note that our list is not in any particular order.
-All ten tires make excellent choices.
+All ten tire models make excellent choices.

 Featuring the latest in snow tire technology such as its NanoPro Tech Multicell tread compound and 3-D zig zag sipes, the Blizzak WS80 is one of Bridgestone’s highest performing winter tires.
 Grip on ice covered roads is exceptional among all brands.